matt-kh/synthmorph-torch/README.md

 pip install -r requirements.txt
 ```

-## Updates
+## Updates (1 Dec, 2023)

-- Currently, data generation implementation in Torch is under development in the `datagen` branch.
-This will eventually replace all the NumPy functions for data generation, which is noticeably slow.
+- Data generation (both label map and image) uses  faithful Torch implementation instead of NumPy.
+It is also much faster now, especially with GPU.